-How Do You Choose from the Menu of Business Succession Consultants?
+How do You Choose from the Menu of Business Succession Consultants?

-Our definition of a successful business transition is one that:
+As Transition Strategists, our definition of a successful business transition is one that:

 1) Achieves an owner’s most important quantifiable and experiential goals.

-2) Places a business in the hands of a successor prepared to assume the responsibilities of ownership, leadership, financial management and operations once held by the prior owner.
+2) Places a business in the hands of a successor prepared to assume the responsibilities of ownership, leadership, financial management, and operations once held by the prior owner.

 3) Positions a company to be as successful under new ownership as it was under past ownership.

-2. Ask for Referrals.
+- Ask for Referrals.

-Just as you ask your referral sources questions, you should feel free to ask the consultants you interview as many questions as necessary to feel comfortable making your choice.
-In addition to asking how a consultant defines success and about other issues on your priority list (e.g., experience, creativity, etc.), you might ask them to tell you how they handled a situation similar to yours.
-If you are interviewing a consultant who is part of a firm, you might ask which type of work will be done by the consultant and which by others.
+In addition to asking how a consultant defines success and about other issues like those listed above, you might ask them to describe how they handled a situation similar to yours in the past.
+Ask prospective succession consultants how they coordinate their work with other advisors, and to describe how they approach work through conflicts.
+If you are interviewing a consultant who is part of a firm, you might ask which type of work will be done by the lead consultant and which by others—either associates or specialists in the firm.

-Observe how a consultant communicates because you will want (and likely need) their insights into the most effective way to communicate delicate topics as they crop up during a transition.
-Are they persuasive or patronizing?
-Do their communication skills complement yours?
+We suggest that you carefully observe how a consultant communicates with you because you will want (and likely need) their insights into how you can communicate most productively with others about delicate topics that may crop up during a transition.

 People first